-- Official transcript from an accredited dental hygiene program - Cumulative GPA of 3.0 (calculated from all college coursework) - CPR Certification - HBV series completion and other immunizations - Successful background check - Professional liability insurance - Documentation of an active dental hygiene license
+- Official transcript from an accredited dental hygiene program demonstrating successful completion - Official transcripts of all other college and university coursework, indicating a BS/BA degree - Cumulative GPA of 2.5 (calculated from all college coursework) - Appropriate documentation of an active unencumbered license to practice dental hygiene in Minnesota

-If the applicant's dental hygiene license does not meet Minnesota's dental hygiene requirements, specifically with regard to the administration of local anesthesia and nitrous oxide inhalation sedation, the applicant will be required to complete continuing education courses to meet these requirements.
+If an applicant's dental hygiene license does not meet Minnesota's dental hygiene requirements, specifically with regard to the administration of local anesthesia and nitrous oxide inhalation sedation, the applicant may be required to complete continuing education courses to meet these requirements depending upon the student's goals for the program.

-Normandale Community College offers these pain management continuing education courses and BSDH students will be given priority admission.
+Normandale Community College offers pain management continuing education courses and BSDH students will be given priority admission.
 These requirements must be completed before enrolling in the Restorative Functions Clinic or Dental Hygiene Capstone courses.
-Students with questions regarding these requirements should contact the program advisor.
+Students with questions regarding these requirements should contact the program advisor or program faculty.